nvim-tree/nvim-tree.lua/README.md

 ## Diagnostic Logging

-You may enable diagnostic logging and a file `nvim-tree-HH:MM:SS-username.log` will be created in your home directory, containing logs from that nvim session.
+You may enable diagnostic logging and a file `nvim-tree-HH:MM:SS-username.log` will be created in `$XDG_CACHE_HOME/nvim`, usually `~/.cache/nvim`, containing logs from that nvim session.
 See `:help nvim-tree.log`.

 The files may become large and numerous, so it is advised to turn on logging to diagnose an issue or while reporting a bug, then turn it off.